 The Race To 2020 will present more than a snapshot in time.
 It will chronicle how people’s lives and views change as Trump’s presidency unfolds, and provide a rich and unique account of President Trump’s first term in office.

-The Race To 2020 is a story with nine parts.
+The Race To 2020 is a story with nine parts as well as report cards from focus groups across these counties monitoring the pulse of the Trump presidency.
 See the upcoming chapters below, and access our existing stories (grayed out counties are coming soon):

 Use the map below to see counties our stories will be featuring: